Inclement Weather? If Brighton Area Schools are closed, our evening classes are cancelled and every attempt will be made to reschedule.

 Dog sport interest? .
 Not surprising, this practical program for companion dogs offers a wonderful base for many dog sports!
 Trainers desiring to do more with their pets in many venues usually find that attaining titles happens with ease when compared to the pets that have the shock of no treats when in a ring or on a course.
 Take a look at the "Awards" page, link is above!

 I have been called a dog whisperer for decades because I 'know dogs'.
 I do not follow the current media trends of 'dog whisperer' labels that may be a hyped business lure or fabricated drama attention getter.
 I believe that true dog whisperers do not need to rely on dysfunctional methods, keeping a pup hungry so it will respond to a treat, harsh handling, nor does a person need to yell or shout.
 I have been told by many that I can bring the best out of any dog.
 I am not certain about that, but I am certain that I do try my best!
 One of my favorite compliments received is how happy my dogs are!
-See the quick read below...
+See the quick read below... an older note that still resonates.
 To view more comments, visit the 'News Referrals' page, a link is at the top of this page.

 We really enjoyed watching "Annie" (Chelsea's Gala Parade CD, CGC) at the Lansing Dog Show.
 At the show it really became clear to us what a special relationship you have with your animals.
 There were many people there that had very well trained dogs yet didn't really seem to understand their animals.
 As the Monks of New Skete said in their book "How to be Your Dog's Best Friend", "While the dog performed well one wonders what the total dog-human relationship was like."
 Unfortunately, the judges don't score on this and I'm sure breeders that form "true bonds" are rare.
 You have a very special skill and you are lucky to have a job you truly love. ...
 Your friends, Barbara & Ole - "Skyla" - Chelsea' s Skyrocket - Golden Retriever